AlbertoPravisano/react-rogue/README.md

 - Search the stair (>) to change dungeon floor.
 When you change floor, your health is restored.
 - Press SPACE to use healing potion and restore 1 health
 - Each Long Sword in your inventory increases your attack power of 1.
-- Each Light Armor absorbs 1 attack, then gets destroyed
+- Each Light Armor absorbs 1 attack, then gets destroyed.
+- Each 5 floors, the demon king will appear.
+Defeat him to proceed.

 ## TODO